 Witches march in Chatham’s Independence Day ParadeSusan Nelson

-Life is busy for a group of 40-60ish year old women on a regular basis; mothering, relationshipping (yes, I just made that into a verb), working a regular job and volunteering for everything because that’s what we do.
-So when Jo-Ellen suggested we march in the Chatham Independence Day parade to help spread the word about us, what was our response?
+Life is busy for 40-60ish year-old women on a regular basis; mothering, relationshipping (yes, I just made that into a verb), working a regular job and volunteering for everything because that’s what we do.
+So, when Jo-Ellen suggested we march in the Chatham Independence Day parade to help spread the word about us, what was our response?
 “Of course we will!
 It’s a great idea!”
-So we squeaked out time from our busy schedules to create a float and create marketing pieces to hand out.
-Seems like a chore, but in reality it was an opportunity to hang out with good friends and be productive at the same time, all while holding a collective goal in the back of our minds; helping out where we are needed.
+We squeaked out time from our busy schedules to create a float and create marketing pieces to hand out.
+Seems like a chore, but in reality, it was an opportunity to hang out with good friends and be productive at the same time, all while holding a collective goal in the back of our minds; helping out where we are needed.
 It’s what we do and it is one of the most rewarding feelings one can have.

 Anyway, the parade was a success!
 People looked at us like we were nuts.
 What are witches doing in a Fourth of July Parade?
 Spreading the word of course.
 But once we gave them our brochure they were all excited.
 We had a lot of fun and are even more excited about our event on October 2nd.